dengking/programming-language/docs/C++/CppRef/Functions/GP/Forwarding-reference&perfect-forwarding/Eli-Bendersky-thegreenplace-Perfect-forwarding-and-universal-references/index.md

 void wrapper(const T1& e1, const T2& e2)    { func(e1, e2); }
 ```

-Exponential explosion.
+Exponential explosion(指数爆炸).
 You can imagine how much fun this becomes when we want to cover some reasonable amount of function parameters.
 To make things worse, C++11 adds **rvalue references** to the mix (which we'd also want to **forward** correctly), and this clearly isn't a scalable solution.

 ## Reference collapsing and special type deduction for rvalues

-To explain how C++11 solves the **perfect forwarding** problem, we have to first understand two new rules that were added to the language.
+To explain how `C++`11 solves the **perfect forwarding** problem, we have to first understand two new rules that were added to the language.

 ### Reference collapsing rule

 **Reference collapsing** is the easier one to explain, so let's start with it.
-Taking a reference to a reference is illegal in C++.
+Taking a reference to a reference is illegal in `C++`.
 However, it can sometimes arise in the context of templates and type deduction:

 ```c++
 template <typename T>